ALBERT PINYA & LAURINA PAPERINA

 Opening: Wednesday, December 19th, 2018@6PM

 Wormhole is the tale of a space-time journey.
 It is a black hole of common matrix that develops on parallel roads with similarities, trends, stylistic and formal contingencies that resemble each other, meeting halfway from two different points of view on the things that deal with both everyday life and fanciful imagination.
 It is the meeting point of two artists, Laurina Paperina and Albert Pinya, eviscerated and elaborated by a long genesis that needs to be set in a precise context of a few years ago.
 This journey has been proceeding on two levels: the human one linked to friendship which has consequently led to a second one, a professional relationship.
-Last but not least, the two artists have a similar approach to making art.
+Last but not least, the two artists share a similar approach to art making.

 (SYNCHRODESTINITY, SERENDIPITY, DYSTOPIA, FUTURE… [2018•2010•2008])